Steve Gerber: 1980s and 1990s career

-In the early 1980s, Gerber and Frank Miller made a joint proposal to revamp DC's three biggest characters, namely Superman, Batman and Wonder Woman;.
+In the early 1980s, Gerber and Frank Miller made a joint proposal to revamp DC's three biggest characters, namely Superman, Batman and Wonder Woman.
 The proposal was not accepted.

-After Marvel had cancelled his contract in May 1978, he returned to Marvel in 1983 with the short-lived Void Indigo.

 Gerber was slated to write a new Spectre series in 1986, but he missed the deadline for the first issue so that he could watch the last day of shooting on the Howard the Duck film and DC assigned another writer to the series in response.

-Gerber scripted assorted projects for Marvel, including the controversial creator-owned book Void Indigo (1984) for Epic Comics, a serialized, eight-page Man-Thing feature in the anthology series Marvel Comics Presents (Sept.
+After Marvel had cancelled his contract in May 1978, Gerber scripted assorted free-lance projects for Marvel, including the controversial creator-owned book Void Indigo (1984) for Epic Comics, a serialized, eight-page Man-Thing feature in the anthology series Marvel Comics Presents (Sept.
 1988–Feb.
 1989), The Legion of Night and the 1991 Suburban Jersey Ninja She-Devils one-shot issue.
 For DC, his works include A. Bizarro.
-At Marvel, Gerber scripted a 12-issue run on The Sensational She-Hulk (which featured Howard the Duck).
+At Marvel, Gerber scripted a 12-issue run on The Sensational She-Hulk (several issues of which guest-starred Howard the Duck).
 He also scripted three issues of Cloak and Dagger, a Hawkeye story in Avengers Spotlight, and two issues of Toxic Crusaders.
 During this time he did a serial in Marvel Comics Presents featuring Poison, a character he had created in "The Evolutionary War" crossover.
 He scripted a A Nightmare on Elm Street black and white magazine format comic book which detailed the backstory of the character of Freddy Krueger.